 TWIG is groups of women throughout central Ohio who support Nationwide Children’s Hospital through a wide variety of fundraising projects.
 TWIG groups operate independently, as well as participate in larger projects as a whole organization.
 Since their inception, they have raised more than $30 million to support patient care, education and research at Nationwide Children’s Hospital.

 The Women’s Board of Nationwide Children's Hospital was part of the original vision of the hospital when it was founded in 1892.
-Members of the Women’s Board host the Junior Golf Classic and its members serve on the Memorial Tournament Women’s Committee.
+Members of the Women’s Board serve on the Memorial Tournament Volunteer Committee, volunteer at the Nationwide Children's Hospital Championship and host various fundraising efforts throughout the year.
 For more than 120 years, the Women’s Board has been serving the hospital and raising funds to support the hospital’s mission of providing outstanding healthcare to call children, no matter what their family’s financial situation.